kylemede/SMODT/smodt2/sortaReadme.txt

 -swig
 ($sudo yum install swig)

-NOTE: need sudo for swig compiling --> '$ sudo make' or '$ sudo make clean' for cpp swig code!!!
+NOTE: Need sudo for swig compiling --> '$ sudo make' or '$ sudo make clean' for cpp swig code!!!
 I guess this will come into the setup.py area.
+      NOT TRUE if the user has read/write privilages for the SMODT dirs/files!!!